smokingpun/smokingpun.github.io/_posts/2015-05-01-Writing-an-effective-job-description.md

 ###2.Show don't tell

 This is a useful maxim no matter what content you're writing.
-It basically means that instead of writing 'The man was scared' you instead <em>show</em> he's scared: 'His teeth were chattering; his face paled to a ghostly white as he clung onto the chair, as if to defend himself from some unknown force.'
+It basically means that instead of writing 'The boy was scared' you instead <em>show</em> he's scared: 'His teeth were chattering; his face paled as he clung onto the chair, as if to defend himself from some unknown force.'

 <img class="scared" src="/images/scared.jpg" alt="small boy looking scared">